-Vista Healthcare, Inc. (Vista) requested a hearing to contest two decisions by the Medical Review Division (MRD) of the Texas Workers' Compensation Commission (Commission) denying additional payment for ambulatory surgical center services.1 Vista operated ambulatory surgical centers (ASCs) in Houston, Texas, and provided surgical services to patients who did not require hospitalization.
-As related to these dockets, Vista billed Atlantic Mutual Insurance Company (Carrier) for services provided to two patients.
+Vista Healthcare, Inc. (Vista) requested a hearing to contest ten decisions by the Medical Review Division (MRD) of the Texas Workers' Compensation Commission (Commission) denying additional payment for ambulatory surgical center services.
+Vista operated ambulatory surgical centers (ASCs) in Houston, Texas, and provided surgical services to patients who did not require hospitalization.
+As related to these dockets, Vista billed Centre Insurance Company (Carrier) for services provided to ten patients.
 Carrier reimbursed less than the billed amount and Vista requested medical dispute resolution before the MRD, which issued orders declining to award additional payment for the services.
-Vista requested hearings in both dockets; because they involved the same issue, the two dockets were consolidated.
+Because all ten dockets involve the same issue, they were consolidated.
+The parties agreed that testimony and evidence in this hearing, excepting only the case-specific material, presented in the immediately preceding hearing in Dockets No. 453-03973.M4 and 453-03974.M4, would be the same as in the prior hearing.